jazzband/django-analytical/docs/services/olark.rst

 :ttag:`analytical.*` tags.
 If you are, skip to :ref:`olark-configuration`.

-The Olark Javascript code is inserted into templates using a template tag.
+The Olark JavaScript code is inserted into templates using a template tag.
 Load the :mod:`olark` template tag library and insert the :ttag:`olark` tag.
 Because every page that you want to track must have the tag, it is useful to add it to your base template.
 Insert